 Royal burial tombs have a five thousand years history in Korea.
-40 tombs are designated as world heritage, and I had the fortune of visiting three of most famous.
+40 royal tombs of the Joseon Dynasty are designated as world heritage, and I had the fortune of visiting three of most famous.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

 - Full title of site: Royal Tombs of the Joseon Dynasty

 - Country: South Korea (Republic of Korea)

 UNESCO’s World Heritage Centre’s (short) description of site no. 1319:

 The Royal Tombs of the Joseon Dynasty form a collection of 40 tombs scattered over 18 locations.
 Built over five centuries, from 1408 to 1966, the tombs honoured the memory of ancestors, showed respect for their achievements, asserted royal authority, protected ancestral spirits from evil and provided protection from vandalism.
 Spots of outstanding natural beauty were chosen for the tombs which typically have their back protected by a hill as they face south toward water and, ideally, layers of mountain ridges in the distance.